 BMW has introduced the CE 04, the most expensive scooter in India.
 The BMW CE 04 price in India is Rs 14.90 lakh (ex-showroom).
 Bookings have opened with deliveries commencing in September.

-BMW CE 04 Features
+BMW CE 04 price

 Features of the CE 04 include all-LED lighting, a Bluetooth-compatible 10.25-inch TFT display, keyless ignition, three riding modes (Eco, Rain, Road), ABS, switchable traction control, a main stand, and reverse mode.
 Additionally, it has a ventilated storage compartment with a USB-C charger for smartphones and a side-mounted storage compartment with a dedicated light.
 The scooter is available in blue and white colors.